How to Compare Casinos Beyond Bonus Size in 2026

 • what happens if the bonus is cancelled

-This is why comparing casinos beyond welcome offers is safer than ranking them by headline bonus size.
+This is why understanding how bonus value should be judged is safer than ranking casinos by headline bonus size.

 A smaller bonus with clean terms can beat a larger bonus that creates payout friction.